KarthickRagul/Azure_Fundamentals/README.md

           * It is a fully managed database service
           * Underlying platform is managed by the service itself
           * High availability, backups, patching as well
+          * Note : While connecting to mysql server from mysql workbench(Client tool) we need to enable client ip address option in 'Connection Security' in the resource

       * Azure database for PostgreSQL :
           * It is also open-source